Robustness- and weight-based resource measures without convexity restriction: Multicopy witness and operational advantage in static and dynamical quantum resource theories: Introduction

-In a companion Letter~\cite{PRL} we show that the aforementioned challenges of generally non-convex QRTs can be overcome by characterizing the resourcefulness attributed to quantum states via the generalized robustness measure.
+In a companion Letter~\cite{PRL} we show that the aforementioned challenges of generally non-convex QRTs can be overcome by providing a new characterization of the resourcefulness attributed to quantum states via the generalized robustness measure.
 This paper complements it by providing additional results and explicit examples --- offering a detailed analysis and discussions of the results therein including full proofs of the main results --- and further extends the framework to the regime not covered by Ref.~\cite{PRL}.
-In particular, we extend the analysis to the weight resource measure and provide its operational characterization in terms of multicopy witnesses and channel exclusion tasks.
+In particular, we extend the analysis to the weight of resource and provide its operational characterization in terms of multi-copy witnesses and channel exclusion tasks.
 Furthermore, beyond QRTs for quantum states, here we develop extensions of our general results to \emph{dynamical} resources represented by quantum channels and instruments.
-We construct a multicopy witness applying to a multicopy of the Choi operator of a quantum channel in a similar way, based on the quantum channel version of the generalized robustness.
+We construct a multi-copy witness applying to a multi-copy of the Choi operator of a quantum channel in a similar way, based on the quantum channel version of the generalized robustness.
 Also, we show that the generalized robustness for quantum channels can be operationally interpreted as the worst-case advantage of some \textit{state discrimination} task.
 Our analysis can be further generalized to quantum instruments.

 Our results give a new perspective on the generalized robustness and the weight of resource in QRTs without assuming convexity.
 We establish a universal connection between these resource measures and resource witnesses that was only analyzed in restrictive convex cases previously.
 Thus, we open the direction of applying robustness- or weight-based techniques in QRTs to an even broader class of quantum resources that can be without the convexity assumption yet physically well-motivated.
 These results lead to a better understanding of general QRTs and shed new light on the framework that covers any resource regarded as physically well-motivated.